ercrema/NeolithicKoreaDemography/README.md

 ```

 # Funding
-E.R.Crema was funded by a Philip Leverhulme Prizes.
+E.R.Crema was funded by a Philip Leverhulme Prize (No. PLP-2019-304)

 # Licence
 CC-BY 3.0